 A typical private equity firm has a group of general partners, or fund managers, who raise capital, find investment opportunities, and oversee the organization’s portfolio.
-(For more on the investment landscape, deal types, and key terminology, see our glossary.)
 These funds don’t select businesses that seem like they will grow on their own; instead, they take an active hand in building value over the life of the investment.
 Most general partners have deep expertise in managerial strategies and want to help their investments streamline operations, optimize efficiency and performance, and grow in a sustainable way.

 This means private equity firms are by and large strategic, as opposed to financial, investors.
 Financial buyers have a more hands-off approach: they want to put money in, let the existing operation grow it, and take it out a few years later.
 In contrast, strategic buyers recognize their target investments as collaborators in value growth.

 Some firms specialize in specific industries, while others are striving to offer a well-rounded portfolio to the institutional and individual investors who put capital into the fund.
 In either case, private equity firms expect to take an active role in managing the businesses in their portfolios.